DeFiCh/defichain.com/content/white-paper.en.md

 Bitcoin Core is the most robust and longest running blockchain in the world.
 It has been operating with no disruptions since the genesis block in January 2009.
 Furthermore, from a security standpoint, Bitcoin core has proven itself to be most secure blockchain with no security incidents, while securing the crypto asset with the highest valuation in the world, that is, Bitcoin (BTC).
 As of this writing, Bitcoin Core successfully secures $150 billion worth of crypto assets, or 68% of the crypto asset market capitalization.

-The proven security and robustness of the Bitcoin Core made it the blockchain of choice for DeFi Blockchain base for extension.
-DeFi Blockchain is built based on a fork of Bitcoin Core 0.18, specifically v0.18.1.
+The proven security and robustness of the Bitcoin Core made it the blockchain of choice for DeFiChain base for extension.
+DeFiChain is built based on a fork of Bitcoin Core 0.18, specifically v0.18.1.

-The DeFi Blockchain will be written in C++, and the plan is to use other languages, such as Rust, in the future.
+DeFiChain will be written in C++, and the plan is to use other languages, such as Rust, in the future.

-While the DeFi Blockchain is a new blockchain, basing it on a Bitcoin Core fork results in a chain that is easy to integrate with for exchanges and apps that support Bitcoin.
+While DeFiChain is a new blockchain, basing it on a Bitcoin Core fork results in a chain that is easy to integrate with for exchanges and apps that support Bitcoin.

 #### 2. Fast and Scalable

 One of the proven disadvantages of the Bitcoin blockchain has been the slowness of transactions on the chain.
 Furthermore, scalability has become an issue as the number of blocks on the chain increase.

-In order to implement a blockchain with the required speed and scalability, the DeFi Blockchain fork of Bitcoin Core will include the following improvements:
+In order to implement a blockchain with the required speed and scalability, DeFiChain fork of Bitcoin Core will include the following improvements:

 - Block time: 30 seconds
 - Block size: 16 MB

-These improvements provide a transaction rate of over 2,200 transactions per second (tps) while maintaining manageable compute and bandwidth requirements to allow for decentralized operations of the DeFi Blockchain.
+These improvements provide a transaction rate of over 2,200 transactions per second (tps) while maintaining manageable compute and bandwidth requirements to allow for decentralized operations of DeFiChain.

-The following table compares Bitcoin and its forks, as well as Ethereum, to the DeFi Blockchain performance:
+The following table compares Bitcoin and its forks, as well as Ethereum, to DeFiChain performance:

 <div class="table-responsive">
   <table>